Brenda Walsh (Beverly Hills, 90210): Season 1

 After two months of dating, Dylan wanted to have sex, but Brenda was not ready.
 During a trip to Palm Springs, Brenda went to meet Dylan in a hotel room but saw him with another girl and jumped to the conclusion that they had shared an intimate relationship.
 Showing her temper, Brenda stormed off but returned shortly thereafter, only to throw the girl out of the hotel room and confront Dylan.
 Brenda and Dylan quickly reconciled but not before an uncomfortable argument that ended with Brenda essentially demanding that Dylan sleep with her, since that was all he was apparently concerned about.
 As a result, Dylan agreed to wait until Brenda was ready, and the couple left the hotel and went to spend the rest of the holiday with their friends at David Silver's grandparent's house in Palm Springs.

 Despite the show's focus on the relationship between Brenda and Dylan, her character was developed in other areas as well, forming an identity separate from simply being "Dylan's girlfriend".
 In multiple episodes, Brenda proves herself to be a funny, smart, and driven young woman who cares about her friends and family and puts them first, along with her own personal goals.
-The character definitely has a streak of pride that shows that she isn't perfect and makes plenty of mistakes, but to keep the character relatable, the directors and writers included Brenda's vulnerable side.
-Episodes such as, "Its Only A Test" show an uncertain girl who is learning about life and the struggles that take place.
+The character definitely has a streak of pride that shows that she is not perfect and makes plenty of mistakes, but to keep the character relatable, the directors and writers included Brenda's vulnerable side.
+Episodes such as, "It's Only a Test" show an uncertain girl who is learning about life and the struggles that take place.
 However, episodes such as "The Perfect Mom" also reveal the important impact both friends and a supportive family play in Brenda's life.
 Brenda's other relationships aside, the significant one she has with Dylan are prioritized in every episode, and she verbalizes this in the episode "Sleepover", when she communicates to her friend, Kelly, that she does not want her relationship with a boy to jeopardize their friendship.

 At the West Beverly High spring dance, Brenda and Dylan make the decision to have sex for the first time.
 As their relationship is taken to a new level, Brenda has to deal with the news that her family will be moving back to Minneapolis for her father's promotion in the season finale, "Home Again".
-It seems as though all the friends that she made will be left behind, and many tears are shed, as Brenda says her goodbye to her friends and ends her relationship with Dylan, fearing that long distance dating will cause Dylan to cheat while she's away.
+It seems as though all the friends that she made will be left behind, and many tears are shed, as Brenda says her goodbye to her friends and ends her relationship with Dylan, fearing that long distance dating will cause Dylan to cheat while she is away.
 The culmination of the season comes when Brenda's father decides to stay in Beverly Hills for the sake of his family's happiness, and Brenda informs Dylan that she is "late".